 For those planning to hike, cycle and camp in forested areas of Austria for longer than three weeks, a vaccine is recommended.
-Two doses of vaccine will give a year's protection, three doses up to three years.
+Two doses of vaccine will give a year's protection, and three doses up to three years.
 The infection rate in Austria is low and declining (less than 100 cases in most years) and this is kept at a low rate by vaccination in high-risk areas.
-However travelers will need to check if the vaccine is available in their country before departure.
+However, travelers will need to check if the vaccine is available in their country before departure.

 Other precautions such as wearing long trousers tucked into walking boots or socks (attractive!) and using an insect repellent can help prevent tick bites.
 Special tick removal tweezers can also be bought in Austrian chemists to remove the tick properly without the infection spreading.